Shemar Moore: Love, Loss and Life At Nearly 50

 He was almost broke when in 1994 he auditioned for the part in ‘The Young and the Restless’.
 The competition was huge—there were 368 other actors auditioning for the same part, but Shemar beat them all.

-Fast forward to 2018, he has become the lead in the television series S.W.A.T.
+Fast forward to 2018 and beyond, he has become the lead in the television series S.W.A.T.

 “When I met the real men and women who work as Los Angeles S.W.A.T. law enforcement agents fighting for justice in life or death situations, they were all in ridiculous physical shape from always having to carry 40 to 60-pound heavy tactical gear,” Moore told Men’s Health.